Guitar Strings Guide

 Unless the packaging says otherwise, the majority of string cores will be made out of steel.
 The winding is where manufacturers tend to go crazy and try out different metals and alloys.
 Let's take a look at the different types of metals used in windings and how they affect your tone.

 Nickel was once the most popular metal used in guitar string manufacturing.
 However, it can be confusing because it refers both to a metal and a plating.
-"Pure nickel" strings tend to have a warmth sought after by those who want a vintage tone.
-Regular old "nickel" strings actually use a steel winding that has been plated in nickel.
+"Pure nickel" strings tend to be quite warm and are sought after by those who want a vintage tone.
+Regular "nickel" strings actually use a steel winding that has been plated in nickel.
 The steel adds more of a trebley edge to the nickel and provides a nice, balanced tone.
-Nickel-plated steel is one of the most common windings used by guitar manufactures, as it doesn't emphasize any particular frequency and plays nicely with all genres.
-In fact, the best-selling Ernie Ball Regular Slinky we showed at the top of the article is nickel-plated.
+Nickel-plated steel is one of the most common windings used by guitar manufacturers as it doesn't emphasize any particular frequency, which means it gets along nicely with all genres of music.
+In fact, the best-selling Ernie Ball Regular Slinky we showed at the top of the article uses nickel-plated steel windings.

 Steel is a great option for winding material due to its natural anti-corrosion properties.
-It's bright and twangy, great for country and blues players.
-They're also very high output thanks to steels strong ferromagnetic properties.
+It's bright and twangy, great for country, rock, and blues players.
+Steel-wound strings are also very high output thanks to steel's strong ferromagnetic properties.
 A great example of steel strings is the Ernie Ball Stainless Steel Slinky.